NZF Foundation spent $130k on company run by Winston Peters' lawyer

 The two people who did most of the work for QComms were also closely linked to the party.

-Jamie Henry, Brian Henry's daughter, received $64,500 in wages and expenses, which included seven identical amounts, totalling $3010, referenced as 'rent'.
+Jamie Henry, Brian Henry's daughter, received $64,500 in wages and expenses, which included seven identical amounts, totalling $3010, referenced as "rent".
 All those costs were paid by the foundation.

 Jamie Henry would not comment when contacted by RNZ.